AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 relevant equations diverge and formally give infinite

-or indeterminate values ??of physical quantities.
-A simple
+or indeterminate values of physical quantities.
+A simple example

-example is the idealization of a point electric charge below,
+is the idealization of a point electric charge, where according

-where according to Coulomb's law there is an infinitely large
+to Coulomb's law there is an infinitely large electric field

-electric field intensity in a place with zero distance (r = 0).
+intensity in a place with zero distance (r = 0) from this charge.

 Such anomalous behavior of a physical quantity is generally